 We submit that it is unnecessary judicial rascality for judges or magistrate to assume jurisdiction in matters in which they clearly lack jurisdiction such as matters relating to PND – PND issues generally harm customers; customer’s employees, shareholders and other stakeholders where such customers are employers of labour.

 We had broached above on the systemic administrative difficulties law enforcement agents encounter in respect of investigating criminal behaviours arising or relating to banking services, in Nigeria.

 We recommend that all stakeholders close ranks to address these administrative and judicial bottlenecks – in fact, minimum technology available to us could help to resolve this.

 The Nigerian Bar Association, or its Lagos Chapter and other interest group that include law technology companies should approach Chief Judge of federal high court to install virtual filing and hearing of any application by law enforcement agents for PND in Nigeria.

 This is not difficult.
 The existing virtual filing window or a dedicated email address and a centralized desk at the chief or deputy registrar’s office together with a ZOOM or GOOGLE Meet hearing in chambers will assist to ensure that proceedings in respect of PND are resolved within 24 hours.
-A CTC copy of any PND could be emailed to the police and to the Bank.
+A CTC of any PND order could be emailed to the police and to the Bank.